- 2nd Interim Report 2021

 Energy consumption as the main environmental impact factor

-The greatest impact Swisscom has on the environment is caused through its energy consumption and the related CO2 emissions.
-Swisscom is striving to boost energy efficiency and rely more on renewable energies in order to minimise the environmental impact of its business activities.
-In addition to the network infrastructure described in the Management Commentary, Swisscom operates a substantial real estate portfolio itself.
+Swisscom’s energy consumption and the related CO2 emissions primarily affect the environment and climate.
+Swisscom is committed to boosting energy efficiency and making increased use of renewable energies in order to minimise the environmental and climatic impact of its business activities.
+In addition to the network infrastructure described in the Management Commentary, Swisscom directly owns or operates a substantial real estate portfolio.
 This comprises offices, commercial buildings, local exchanges and data centres.
 Swisscom does not operate any warehouses or distribution centres, but does maintain a fleet of company and commercial vehicles.

 Energy management at Swisscom